GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The efficiency of the code decreases with an increase in the number of people working on the program.
-The most efficient programs are written by a single person.
+> ### The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination.
+Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.
 >
-> ~ *Charles Simonyi*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts